Configuring global settings

 IMPORTANT Setting this option to a relatively high number will result in account lockouts if the password policy for the domain limits the number of login attempts.
 Make sure to input a value less than the password policy.

-NOTE Please note that these password attack thresholds are on a per-user basis.
+NOTE These password attack thresholds are on a per-user basis.

-NOTE Ex: Suppose the value for number of Active Directory User Accounts is set to 4.
+EXAMPLE Suppose the value for Active Directory User Account is set to 4.
 In that case, vPenTest will perform four password attempts per Active Directory domain user account that it discovers during testing.

 - If vPenTest is able to establish access to credentials that provide sufficient access to database services, this option provides authorization to leverage the credentials to attempt to find sensitive information within the database content.

-- Allow enumeration of network services (e.g. FTP, SMB, Telnet, SSH, etc.):
+Allow enumeration of network services (e.g. FTP, SSH, NFS etc.)

 - If vPenTest is able to compromise user or service account credentials, it will use them to attempt to gain access to various network services, such as SMB shares, FTP/Telnet/SSH servers, and so forth.